Chemical Sunscreens Can Be Really Scary . . .

 Simple Homemade Sunscreen Recipe

-- 1 batch homemade lotion, or 3/4 cup premade lotion with good, antioxidant rich ingredients like virgin coconut, avocado or olive oil (should be about 9 oz. weighed)
+- 1 batch homemade lotion, or 3/4 cup premade lotion with good, antioxidant rich ingredients like virgin coconut, avocado or olive oil.
+Here’s what I would use.
+If you’re using a scale the total weight should be about 9 oz.

 - If you’re using my homemade recipe (which is 9 0z. weighed), add the zinc oxide right after you make the lotion.
 See below for details on how much to add.